A Shuffling Framework for Local Differential Privacy: Evaluation

-We additionally perform the above experiments on the following three datasets \squishlist \item \textit{\href{https://archive.ics.uci.edu/ml/datasets/Adult}{Adult}}~\cite{adult}.
-This dataset is derived from the 1994 Census and has $\approx33$K records.
-Whether $\DO_i$'s annual income is $\geq 50$k is considered private, $\calX = \{\geq 50k, <50k\}$. $\calT = [17, 90]$ is age and $\calT_P$ is the individual's marriage status. \item \textit{\href{http://snap.stanford.edu/data/twitch-social-networks.html}{Twitch}}~\cite{twitch}.
+We additionally perform the above experiments on the following three datasets \squishlist \item \textit{\href{http://snap.stanford.edu/data/twitch-social-networks.html}{Twitch}}~\citep{twitch}.
 This dataset, gathered from the \emph{Twitch} social media platform, includes a graph of $\approx 9K$ edges (mutual friendships) along with node features.
 The user's history of explicit language is private $\calX = \{0,1\}$. $\calT$ is a user's mutual friendships, i.e. $t_i$ is the $i$'th row of the graph's adjacency matrix.
-We do not have any $\calT_P$ here, and select the 25 nearest neighbors randomly. \item \textit{Syn}.
+We do not have any $\calT_P$ here and select the 25 neighbors randomly. \item \textit{Syn}.
 This is a synthetic dataset of size $20K$ which can be classified at three granularities -- 8-way, 4-way and 2-way (Fig. \ref{fig:data} shows a scaled down version of the dataset).
 The eight color labels are private $\calX = [8]$; the 2D-positions are public $\calT = \R^2$.
-For learnability, we measure the accuracy of $8$-way, $4$-way and $2$-way GBDT models trained on $\bz$ on an equal sized test set at each $r$. \squishend
+For learnability, we measure the accuracy of $8$-way, $4$-way and $2$-way GBDT models trained on $\bz$ on an equal sized test set at each $r$. \item \textit{\href{https://archive.ics.uci.edu/ml/datasets/Adult}{Adult}}~\citep{adult}.
+This dataset is derived from the 1994 Census and has $\approx33$K records.
+Whether $\DO_i$'s annual income is $\geq 50$k is considered private, $\calX = \{\geq 50k, <50k\}$. $\calT = [17, 90]$ is age and $\calT_P$ is the individual's marriage status.
+Due to lack of space figures are in App. \ref{app:adult experiments}. \squishend